Walking Motivation: 5 Ways to Make It a Habit

 2. Get a buddy.
 Having a friend (human or furry) waiting for you to take a walk gets you out there day after day.
 Your walking "buddy" doesn't even have to be somebody you see.
-It can be a pal with whom you check in every day, by phone or online.
-If your pal doesn't get your daily "I just walked" message, he or she knows to give you a get-going poke.
+It can be a friend with whom you check in every day, by phone or online.
+If your friend doesn't get your daily "I just walked" message, he or she knows to give you a get-going reminder.

 3. Add some fun.
-Dying to play Boggle on your smartphone?
-Head outdoors or hop on the treadmill, and think up words while you walk.
-Addicted to recorded romance novels?
-Listen to them only while you stride along (just don't run into anything when it gets steamy!).
+Dying to play a game on your smartphone?
+Head outdoors and think up words while you walk.
+Addicted to music?
+Listen to it only while you stride along.
 Whatever makes walking more fun for you, do it!

 4. Keep track.
-A walking log, a pedometer, even a little notation in your calendar -- it's all good.
+Whether it's a walking log or a little notation in your calendar—it can work.
 That's because keeping track of your miles and goals increases your odds of sticking to your plan.

 5. Reward yourself.
-We're all for bribery when it comes to exercise.
-Give yourself a walking goal of, say, 10 miles per week for a month, or 60 minutes a day for a week -- and if you're successful, treat yourself to a massage or a gotta-see-it movie or a new MP3 player for your walking tunes or recorded books.
+Give yourself a walking goal of, say, 10 miles per week for a month, or 60 minutes a day for a week.
+If you're successful, treat yourself to a soothing bath, a good book, or a favorite TV show.

 More On